SMASH-CUT/films/README.md

 	- screenplay in the form of JSON (a format to make data readable in code).
 Some lines have been tagged with timestamps.
 - subs.json
 	- subtitle in JSON format with timestamps

+Films are either to be released, released but still needs contributions, and released and has enough accuracy to not require any more contributions.
+It's still TBD when a film can be categorized as having "enough accuracy"